-What makes Jabbaz’s homicidal maniacs so frightening is that they’re more human than monster.
-They love what they’re doing, and they’re ever-so-happy to slowly peel your skin off or castrate you with unconventional surgical tools.
-Here, The Sadness feels like a modern-day video nasty that could cause uproar and debate.
-In fact, I don’t think I’ve seen this level of blood flying onscreen since The Shining‘s elevator scene.
+What makes Jabbaz’s homicidal maniacs so frightening is that they’re more human than monsters; they love what they are doing and are ever-so-happy to slowly peel your skin off or castrate you with unconventional surgical tools.
+The Sadness feels like a modern-day video nasty that could cause uproar and debate.
+I don’t think I’ve seen this level of blood flying onscreen since The Shining‘s elevator scene.
 The Sadness is a waterfall of gore, an avalanche of viscera, as skin is seared off by oil, knives plunge into arteries and stomachs are ripped apart like presents on Christmas morning.

 READ MORE: ULTRASOUND

 Bluntly speaking, The Sadness is one of the craziest films I’ve seen in a long time, and it’s all the better for it.
-Things begin to ramp up once the plague starts to spread as Jabbaz rips up the rule book.
-My favourite performer is Tzu-Chiang Wang’s Businessman, a constant threat to Regina’s Kat as she makes her way through the city.
-He commands such a hostile, unrelenting presence that he could stand alongside Michael Myers and Jason Voorhees.
-He takes such gleeful pleasure in the most brutal, sadistic acts.
-For example, Wang implements a shocking wound that turns out to be a set-up to an even more grotesque act of torture later in the film, one that I could not believe I was watching.
+Things begin to ramp up once the plague spreads as Jabbaz rips up the rule book.
+My favourite performer is Tzu-Chiang Wang’s Businessman, a constant threat to Regina’s Kat as she makes her way through the city; he commands such a hostile, unrelenting presence that he could stand alongside Michael Myers and Jason Voorhees – taking gleeful pleasure in the most brutal, sadistic acts.
+For example, Wang implements a shocking wound that turns out to be a set-up for an even more grotesque act of torture later in the film, one that I could not believe I was watching.

 The Sadness doesn’t just breathe new life into the zombie genre; it re-animates it.
-It has such unstable, chaotic energy that it feels reminiscent of 28 Days Later, whilst also sprinkling in elements of Dawn of the Dead.
-It’s one of those horrors that knows exactly what it’s trying to achieve and fully commits to it.
+It has such unstable, chaotic energy that it feels reminiscent of 28 Days Later and Dawn of the Dead; it’s one of those horrors that knows precisely what it’s trying to achieve and fully commits to it.
 It promises absolute, total bloody chaos and delivers on it and more.
 There couldn’t have been a better closing film for FrightFest 2021, and I am so glad I got to witness the madness of The Sadness.